bcnmy/abstractjs/README.md

 This will run the package in watch mode, and will automatically update the package in your linked project.

-## Documentation
+## API Reference

-For detailed documentation and API reference, visit our [official documentation](https://bcnmy.github.io/abstractjs/).
+For detailed documentation and API reference, visit our [api documentation here](https://bcnmy.github.io/abstractjs/).

-The documentation includes:
-- API Reference
-- Integration guides
-- Examples and usage patterns
-- Configuration options

 ## Tests